SamySam0/Calculator/README.md

 - Run the game from the terminal: python3 Calculator.py

 ## Recommendations:
-- Some graphical issues may happen on macOS
+- Some graphical issues may occur on macOS